Table of Contents

-Today’s business climate begs people to do more with less and every industry is under pressure.
+Today’s business climate begs people to do more with less, and every industry is under pressure.
 Companies cannot afford to miss opportunities to free up working capital.
 You need to develop a strategy that gives greater availability to the cash trapped on your balance sheet.
-This can help to develop the added liquidity you need to streamline processes, fund growth, enhance service, reduce costs, and seize new investment opportunities.
+This develops the added liquidity you need to streamline processes, fund growth, enhance services, reduce costs, and seize new investment opportunities.
 That all starts with effective accounts payable management.

 What is Accounts Payable Management?

 Payables management is the handling of a company’s unpaid debts to third-party vendors for purchases made on credit.
 Account payables management involves tasks such as seeking trade credit lines, acquiring favorable terms of purchase, and managing the timing and flow of purchases.

 Management of the AP process is all done to efficiently control a company’s working capital.

 The short-term liabilities section of the balance sheet is where the accounts payable should lie.
 It mostly consists of the short-term financing of things like accrued expenses, inventory purchases, and other valuable short-term operations.